Signs It’s Time to Seek Psychiatric Help | MindWell

 4. Your Sleep or Appetite Has Changed Dramatically

-Sudden changes in sleep—sleeping too much, not sleeping at all, or waking up frequently—can be early warning signs of mood disorders.
+Sudden changes in sleep, sleeping too much, not sleeping at all, or waking up frequently, can be early warning signs of mood disorders.
 The same is true for major increases or decreases in appetite.
+Significant changes in your relationship with food can sometimes indicate an eating disorder that needs specialized care.

 5. Stress Feels Impossible to Manage

 When everyday stress becomes too heavy to handle, or when you feel mentally drained all the time, it may mean your body and mind need additional support.
-Continuous stress can lead to burnout, anxiety, and depression if left untreated.
+Continuous stress can lead to burnout, anxiety disorder, and depression if left untreated.

 6. Your Thoughts Feel Concerning or Unsafe

-If you have thoughts that scare you—such as self-harm, harming others, or feeling disconnected from reality—you should reach out for help immediately.
-These symptoms can improve significantly with proper treatment and close support.
+If you have thoughts that scare you, such as self-harm, harming others, or feeling disconnected from reality, you should reach out for help immediately.
+These experiences are common in trauma-related conditions like PTSD, which responds well to treatment when caught early.

 7. Your Daily Functioning Is Declining

 When simple tasks like showering, working, or taking care of responsibilities become overwhelming, therapy or medication may be necessary.
+Repetitive thoughts or behaviors that feel impossible to stop could be a sign of OCD.
 Declining motivation, forgetfulness, and difficulty focusing can all signal that it’s time to seek help.

 How MindWell Psychiatric Services Can Help